tytydraco/yessleep/out/The_Crows_Know_Something_We_Dont.md

 Standing in between Mia and his dad was a man-sized crow-like creature.
 The familiar pungent odor wafted through the air.
 The thing stood on two backward-facing humanoid legs.
 Long pale arms with crooked fingers hung loosely at its side.
 Its scissored beak extended far past its body, and what looked like large molars were growing out of the sides.
 Most striking were those "goddamn eyes."
 Massive balls of white with veiny strings of red lead to a pulsating pupil.

-He couldn't explain why but as he watched it analyze the man before it, he knew this wasn't just a mindless animal following instinct.
+He couldn't explain why but as he watched the thing analyze the man before it, he knew this wasn't just a mindless animal following instinct.
 It was intelligent.
 It was assessing the situation, playing out scenarios in its head, and planning out the best course of action.

 His father screamed for forgiveness, said that he was a God-fearing man and that he'd promise to never hurt another soul if he could survive the night.